 In the 2017-18 school year, a new safety committee was established.
 The committee includes teachers from different grade levels and the vice principal.
-Last year's committee updated the plan both in the fall and in May to prepare for the 2017-18 school year.
-An emphasis was put on updating evacuation and shelter plans in the 2017-18 school year.
-Monthly drills are held, with some in the morning and some in the afternoon, so that students practice in different classes (in the upper grades) and during different time frames of the day.
+The committee remained the same for the 2018-19 school year.
+They took the 2017-18 plan and updated it in May of 2018 to prepare for 2018-19.
+This allowed the plan to be approved at the start of the year (with minor adjustments).
+Monthly drills are held, with some in the morning and some in the afternoon, so that students practice in different classes (in the upper grades) and during different periods of the day.